isomerpages/mas-moneysense/_scams/How To Spot An Investment Scam.md

 </li>
 </ul>
 <p>Check for red flags.
 Be wary of opportunities that offer high returns
-at little or no risk.Most of us would have read about news reports of people who were scammed.
+at little or no risk.
+Most of us would have read about news reports of people who were scammed.
 People continue to fall victim as scammers constantly come up with new, convincing ways to steal what is often very large amounts.</p>
 <h3>Common Investment Scams</h3>
 <p>Have you encountered any of these situations?</p>